sntissera/Advanced-Programming-Project/README.md

-# Advanced-Programming Project - Mitochondrial Genome Analysis Software
+# AP Project - Mitochondrial Genome Analysis Software

 ## Overview
 This software is designed to analyze mitochondrial genomes.
 Its analysis includes: